 Line 21b.
-Code section 430(h)(2)(E) and ERISA section 303(h)(2)(E) provide that the segment rate(s) used to measure the funding target are those published by Treasury for the month that includes the valuation date (based on the average of the monthly corporate bond yield curves for the 24-month period ending with the month preceding that month).
-Alternatively, at the election of the plan sponsor, the segment rate(s) used to measure the funding target may be those published by Treasury for any of the four months that precede the month that includes the valuation date.
+Code section 430(h)(2)(E) and ERISA section 303(h)(2)(E) provide that the segment rate(s) used to measure the funding target and target normal cost are those published by Treasury for the month that includes the valuation date (based on the average of the monthly corporate bond yield curves for the 24-month period ending with the month preceding that month).
+Alternatively, at the election of the plan sponsor, the segment rate(s) used to measure the funding target and target normal cost may be those published by Treasury for any of the four months that precede the month that includes the valuation date.

-Enter the applicable month to indicate which segment rates were used to determine the funding target.
-Enter "0" if the rates used to determine the funding target were published for the month that includes the valuation date.
+Enter the applicable month to indicate which segment rates were used to determine the funding target and target normal cost.
+Enter "0" if the rates used to determine the funding target and target normal cost were published for the month that includes the valuation date.
 Enter "1" if the rates were published for the month immediately preceding the month that includes the valuation date, "2" for the second preceding month, and "3" or "4," respectively, for the third or fourth preceding months.
-For example, if the valuation date is January 1 and the funding target was determined based on rates published for November, enter "2."
+For example, if the valuation date is January 1 and the funding target and target normal cost were determined based on rates published for November, enter "2."